ysdtkm/MAOOAM/lua/README.md

 includes all the coefficients.
 This tensor is computed once at the program initialization.

-* maooam.lua : Main program.
+* `maooam.lua` : Main program.
-* aotensor.lua : Tensor aotensor computation module.
+* `aotensor.lua` : Tensor aotensor computation module.
-* inprod_analytic.lua : Inner products computation module.
+* `inprod_analytic.lua` : Inner products computation module.
-* restore.lua : Function to restore a previous model state.
+* `restore.lua` : Function to restore a previous model state.
-* write_IC.lua : Function to write an initial condition template.
+* `write_IC.lua` : Function to write an initial condition template.
-* array.lua : Module for arrays and their mathematical operations.
+* `array.lua` : Module for arrays and their mathematical operations.
-* rk2.lua : Module with the Heun (second order Runge-Kutta) ODE integrator.
+* `rk2.lua` : Module with the Heun (second order Runge-Kutta) ODE integrator.
-* rk4.lua : Module with the fourth-order Runge-Kutta integrator.
+* `rk4.lua` : Module with the fourth-order Runge-Kutta integrator.
-* tensor.lua : Sparse tensor tools.
+* `tensor.lua` : Sparse tensor tools.
-* gz.lua : Module with basic bindings to zlib.
+* `gz.lua` : Module with basic bindings to zlib.
-* stat.lua : A module for statistic accumulation.
+* `stat.lua` : A module for statistic accumulation.
-* maooam_tl_ad.lua : Module which defines the Tangent Linear and Adjoint models.
+* `tl_ad_tensor.lua` : Module which defines the Tangent Linear and Adjoint models.
-* README.txt : The present file.
+* `README.md` : The present file.
+* `TL_AD.md` : Information on the tangent linear and adjoint models.
-* LICENSE.txt : The license text of the program.
+* `LICENSE.txt` : The license text of the program.
-* params.lua : A configuration file to specify the integration and model parameters.
+* `params.lua` : A configuration file to specify the integration and model parameters.
-* modeselection.lua : A configuration file to specify which spectral decomposition will be used.
+* `modeselection.lua` : A configuration file to specify which spectral decomposition will be used.
-* test_inprod_analytic.lua : Program to write out the inner products.
+* `test_inprod_analytic.lua` : Program to write out the inner products.
 For testing purposes.
-* test_aotensor.lua : Program to write out the inner products.
+* `test_aotensor.lua` : Program to write out the inner products.
 For testing purposes.
-* test_tl_ad.lua : Program which tests the Tangent Linear and Adjoint models.
+* `test_tl_ad.lua` : Program which tests the Tangent Linear and Adjoint models.

 ------------------------------------------------------------------------